Benefits of Protein Shakes

 Nutritional benefits of protein shakes

-- The main benefit of protein shakes is the fuel they provide to help build up muscle tissue after weight training (anabolism).
+1. The main benefit of protein shakes is the fuel they provide to help build up muscle tissue after weight training (anabolism).

-- Making your diet higher in protein can help to preserve your muscle mass and target fat loss.
+2. Making your diet higher in protein can help to preserve your muscle mass and target fat loss.

-- Protein helps your recovery and rebuild muscle after a workout by muscle protein synthesis, so that they’re ready to take on your next workout, and having a hit of protein before bed can improve this.
+4. Protein helps your recovery and rebuild muscle after a workout by muscle protein synthesis, so that they’re ready to take on your next workout, and having a hit of protein before bed can improve this.

-- Protein shakes improve nutrition in people who can’t get enough protein from whole food because of diet restrictions or a poor appetite.
+7. Protein shakes improve nutrition in people who can’t get enough protein from whole food because of diet restrictions or a poor appetite.
 For example, following weight-loss surgery, you need to consume a certain amount of protein per day in liquid or soft form for several weeks.
 Protein powders and meal replacement products are suitable for supplementing the required amount of protein and support recovery.

 Convenience and accessibility

 Protein powder is a convenient protein source to help you meet your daily protein needs.
-And since protein is (generally) universally beneficial – increased satiety after a meal, metabolic boost, and muscle-building potential – using protein powder is an easy option to hit your daily goals.
+And since protein is (generally) universally beneficial – high satiety after a meal, metabolic boost, and muscle-building potential – using protein powder is an easy option to hit your daily goals.

 The liquid component of the shake is required — e.g. water or milk — you need something to dissolve the protein powder in.
 Use your shaker bottle and simply mix the powder with the liquid and your shake is ready!

-The consumption of protein powders can be especially useful for those who travel a lot (car, train, plane), since you can mix the protein powder with a little water anywhere in 1-2 minutes and you’re done! so there is no need to make any bad(or worse) compromises in eating, as this can be a much healthier alternative than going to a nearby fast food restaurant.
+The consumption of protein powders can be very useful for those who travel a lot (car, train, plane).
+You can easily mix the protein powder with a little water anywhere in 1-2 minutes and you’re done!
+There is no more need to make any bad (or worse!) food decisions, as this can be a much healthier alternative than get something at the drive-in.

-Weight management with protein shakes
+Weight management combined with benefits of protein shakes

 Protein powders might decrease total food intake and contribute to body fat loss over time.
 Source: https://pubmed.ncbi.nlm.nih.gov/21331067/

 Metabolic syndrome increases your risk of developing chronic diseases like Type 2 diabetes, heart disease, and stroke.
 Whey protein powder has been shown to play a role in the prevention and management of metabolic syndrome.
+Source: https://pubmed.ncbi.nlm.nih.gov/31790966/

 Protein triggers the release of appetite-controlling hormones and gives your metabolism a little boost because it takes more energy to digest and metabolize protein.

 Using protein shakes as part of a balanced diet for weight loss can help you get the additional protein in a convenient, portion-controlled form.
-Source: Moon J, Koh G. Clinical evidence and mechanisms of high-protein diet-induced weight loss.
-J Obes Metab Syndr.
+Source: Moon J, Koh G. Clinical evidence and mechanisms of high-protein diet-induced weight lossJ Obes Metab Syndr.
 2020 Sep 30;29(3):166-173. doi:10.7570/jomes20028

 Health benefits of protein shakes and beyond muscle